HenryLampoglio/HenryLampoglio/README.md

 - 👋 Hi, I’m @HenryLampoglio
-- 🌱 I’m currently in the first semester on the colegge of computer science -learning basic HTML,CSS and JAVASCRIPT
+- 🌱 I’m currently in the second semester on the colege of computer science -learning basic HTML,CSS and JAVASCRIPT
 -My contact: henrylampoglio@hotmail.com